Floe-Project/Floe/docs/src/develop/library-lua-scripts.md

 # Library Lua Scripts

-This document describes the functions you can use in your sample library's [`floe.lua` script](develop-libraries.md#the-floelua-file) to create and configure the library and its instruments.
+The `floe.lua` file is the most important part of a Floe sample library.
+This page serves as documentation for all of the functions that you can use in your script to create and configure the library and its instruments.

-Floe runs your script using Lua v==lua-version==.
-You have access to some of [Lua's standard libraries](https://www.lua.org/manual/5.4/manual.html#6): `math`, `string`, `table` and `utf8`.
+Floe runs your script using Lua v==lua-version==, providing you with access to these [standard libraries](https://www.lua.org/manual/5.4/manual.html#6): `math`, `string`, `table` and `utf8`.
 The other standard libraries are not available - including the `require` function.
 This is to minimise security risks.

 If there are any errors in your script, Floe will show them on the GUI along with a line number and a description of the problem.

 ## Library Functions
 Use these functions to create your sample library.
-Take note of the `[required]` annotations - omitting these fields will cause an error.
+Take note of the `[required]` annotations - omitting fields marked with these will cause an error.

 ### `floe.new_library`